Bulgarian Orthodox Church: Ottoman rule

 Tarnovo fell under domination by the Ottoman Empire in 1393.
-The Ottomans sent Patriarch Evtimiy into exile and the autocephaly of the church was revoked the next year.
+The Ottomans sent Patriarch Evtimiy into exile, and the autocephaly of the church was revoked the next year.
 The church was organizationally integrated into the Ecumenical Patriarchate.
-In 1394, the Holy Synod of the Ecumenical Patriarchate gave the authorisation to the Metropolitan of Moldavia, Jeremiah, "to move with the help of God to the holy Church of Turnovo and to be allowed to perform everything befitting a prelate freely and without restraint."
+In 1394, the Holy Synod of the Ecumenical Patriarchate gave the authorization to the Metropolitan of Moldavia, Jeremiah, "to move with the help of God to the holy Church of Turnovo and to be allowed to perform everything befitting a prelate freely and without restraint."
 By around 1416, the territory of the Patriarchate of Turnovo was totally subordinated to the Ecumenical Patriarchate.
 The other Bulgarian religious centre – the Ohrid Archbishopric – survived until 1767.